 Doctype

-What is the Doctype?
+What is a DOCTYPE?

 <!DOCTYPE html>